kr1zzo/Estimation-Theory-Laboratory-Exercises/README.md

 ### Course : [Estimation Theory](https://www.fer.unizg.hr/en/course/estthe)

 This repository contains the laboratory exercises for the Estimation Theory course at the [Faculty of Electrical Engineering and Computing, University of Zagreb](https://www.fer.unizg.hr/en).
-The repository is based on MATLAB and Simulink and contains themes from the system identification and estimation theory.
+The repository is based on MATLAB and Simulink and contains scripts and materials from the system identification and estimation theory.

 ## Content